 snowflake stamps used on the message strip.

-Tip: Your card will have a more finished look if the inside elements include colors and images that appear on the card's front.
+Tip: Your card will have a more polished look if the inside elements include colors and images that coordinate with the card's front.

 In